-Make sure that the coverages you are getting with your policy are explained to you so that you can decide if you are happy about the perks, or would rather take a policy without them.
+Make sure you understand the coverages you are getting with your policy so you can decide if the perks are worth paying for.

-Everyone has heard about how putting your home and car insurance with one company can save you money, but the advantage of combining your home and car in one place is far more than just getting a discount.
+Everyone has heard that putting your home and car insurance together with one company can save you money.

 When an insurance company insures multiple policies for you, or even for several of your family members, there is a greater chance that the price of your insurance may be negotiated.

-When there is a general increase among all insurance companies, the rates may all go up about the same, but when one insurance company finds that they weren't charging enough premium for many years, all of a sudden they may have to increase prices more than the rest.
+When there is a general increase among all insurance companies, the rates may increase by the same amount no matter which company you go with.
+If one insurance company finds that they weren't charging enough premium, they may have to increase prices more than the rest.